-As explained in Example \eqref{ex:toric}, the toric code (either on a torus or with boundary condition) can be regarded as the tensor product of classical repetition codes.
-In particular, let $\sX =\sR(n_Z),\sY=\sR(n),\sZ =\sR(n_X)$ denote different repetition codes and label the standard basis\footnote{Note that we have slightly abused notation and used $|x_0\ket$ for both $\sX_0$ and $A_2$.} of $\sX_i$ by $|x_i\ket$ for $i=1,0$, and similarly for $\sY,\sZ$.
+As in Example \eqref{ex:toric}, the toric code is the tensor product of classical repetition codes.
+In particular, let $X =R(n_Z),Y=R(n),Z =R(n_X)$ and label the basis\footnote{Note that we have slightly abused notation and used $|x_0\ket$ for both $X_0$ and $A_2$.} of $X_i$ by $|x_i\ket$ for $i=1,0$, and similarly for $Y,Z$.
 Then define the $Z$-type, qubit, $X$-type planes as